-Start With Art!
-By Madcap Logic, LLC is a great art educational tool that is curriculum based and offers high quality animated videos and learning activities through four lessons.
+Start With Art By Madcap Logic, LLC is a great art educational tool that is curriculum based and offers high quality animated videos and learning activities through four lessons.
 The app features three fun characters – Furnace, Ruby and Tickles - that help children learn about the world of art and creativity.
-The price might surprise you as it is one of the priciest on the market - £6.99 - but the app meets the National Standards for the Visual Arts and for all the content that you get we believe it is a very reasonable price to pay.
-We had a lot of fun with Start With Art! and we highly recommended, therefore the 5 stars EAS Certification and the EAS Recommended status.
+The app meets the National Standards for the Visual Arts, and for all the content that you get it is very good value for money.
+We had a lot of fun with Start With Art and we highly recommended, therefore the 5 stars EAS Certification and the EAS Recommended status.

 The concept of art is not the easiest subject to explain but this creative app uses videos that are easy to understand and to follow.
 There are for lessons: ‘Art as a Language’, ‘Messages in Art’, ‘Line’ and ‘Shape and Form’.
 One note to take into consideration is that you have to be patient and persevere as the app contains many videos and each new lesson is unlocked if you complete all the parts in the previous.

 The lessons are a perfect tool for both teachers and parents to use for stimulating children to engage in creative activities and to learn that art is accessible to everyone.
 All the lessons are build on the sayART, seeART and do ART.Each lesson offers activities to support the learning and unleash all the ideas children will have: